RAJESH-satya/Consumer-Goods-Analytics-SQL-Driven-Business-Intelligence/README.md

        ROUND((gross_sales_mln / SUM(gross_sales_mln) OVER()) * 100, 2) AS percentage
 FROM cte;
 ```
+### Channel-wise Sales Contribution
+**Insight**:
+This analysis reveals the contribution of each sales channel, helping businesses understand the effectiveness of different distribution methods.
+Optimizing high-performing channels and improving low-performing ones can significantly enhance sales performance.

 ## 10. Top-Selling Products by Division
 **Objective**: Identify the top 3 best-selling products in each division for the fiscal year 2021, providing insights into product performance across different divisions.